opnfv/functest/docs/testing/user/userguide/index.rst

 The goal of this document is to describe the OPNFV Functest test cases and to provide a procedure to execute them.
-In the OPNFV Danube system release, a Functest CLI utility is introduced for easier execution of test procedures.
+In the OPNFV Danube system release, a Functest CLI utility is introduced for an easier execution of test procedures.

 **IMPORTANT**: It is assumed here that the Functest Docker container is already properly deployed and that all instructions described in this guide are to be